Introduction

 Employer retaliation against employees who file workers’ compensation claims is illegal.
 Knowing how to recognize and address retaliation is crucial.

-Retaliation can take many forms, including demotion, termination, reduction in hours, or unfavorable changes in job duties.
+Retaliation recognition can take many forms, including demotion, termination, reduction in hours, or unfavorable changes in job duties.
 If you experience any adverse action after filing a claim, it may be retaliation.
+Employees are legally protected from retaliation and can report it to a state agency or seek legal advice.

-Consider hiring an attorney if your claim is denied, you experience retaliation, or your injury results in significant medical expenses and lost wages.
-An attorney can help you navigate the legal process and ensure you receive the benefits you deserve.
+Hire if your claim is denied, you face retaliation, or your injury leads to major expenses or lost wages.
+An experienced Houston injury lawyers with strong track records in workers’ compensation can guide you through the legal process and secure the benefits you deserve.

 FAQs